iotaledger/goshimmer/documentation/docs/tutorials/setup.md

 ### Making the Node Dashboard Accessible

 You will need to modify your goshimmer configuration file to make the Node Dashboard accessible.
-1. Make a copy of the [config.default.json](https://github.com/iotaledger/goshimmer/blob/develop/config.default.json) file and rename it `config.json`.
-2. Using your text editor of choice, edit line 23 to change the `bindAddress` to `0.0.0.0:8081`.
-3. Save your changes.
+Below we described a method using the nano text editor, but you can use your text editor of choice.

 ```bash
 nano config.default.json